K1297/Blockwave/README.md

 They can buy and sell tickets using the native tokens of the respective blockchains, such as BIT on Mantle, SHM on Shardeum, and Matic on Polygon.
 With a seamless and secure user experience, Blockwave brings social media and event ticketing to the blockchain.

-## Frontend Repository
+## Blockwave Next.js Repository

-The frontend repository for Blockwave, which includes the smart contracts, can be found at [https://github.com/aryan877/blockwave](https://github.com/aryan877/blockwave)
+The main repository for Blockwave, which includes the smart contracts, can be found at [https://github.com/aryan877/blockwave](https://github.com/aryan877/blockwave)

 ## Serverless Functions